Blackhawks GM resigns, team fined after sexual assault probe - WHIZ News

 Florida Panthers coach Joel Quenneville and Winnipeg Jets general manager Kevin Cheveldayoff, who were with the Blackhawks when the sexual assault allegations were first reported, were named in the damning report.

-The Panthers declined to comment, citing NHL Commissioner Gary Bettman’s plans to meet with Quenneville about the report.
+The Panthers declined to comment, citing NHL Commissioner Gary Bettman’s plans to meet with Quenneville.
 There was no immediate word from the Jets on Cheveldayoff’s status.

 The Blackhawks hired Jenner & Block to conduct what they called an independent review in response to two lawsuits filed against the franchise: one by a player identified as John Doe alleging sexual assault by then-assistant coach Brad Aldrich in 2010 and another filed by a former student whom Aldrich was convicted of assaulting in Michigan.